team-kataru/kataru-frontend/README.md

 # Kataru Frontend

 A fun app to write your stories with!
+Built using React, Typescript, and Sass.

 ### `npm start`